BA (Hons)

 Course overview

-Our hugely rewarding and highly useful Accounting and Finance course develops the technical knowledge and professional skills required for a modern finance professional in a complex, dynamic world in which technical roles are increasingly automated.
+Our hugely rewarding and practical Accounting and Finance course develops the technical knowledge and professional skills required for a modern finance professional in a complex, dynamic world in which technical roles are increasingly automated.

 You are taught by academics with professional experience as accountants, who support your personal development and help kick-start rewarding and fulfilling careers in multiple fields.

-Throughout the course, you develop a range of transferable abilities and professional practice skills highly valued by employers.
+Throughout the course, you will develop a range of transferable abilities and professional practice skills highly valued by employers.
 These include critical evaluation, self-direction and problem-solving, as well as a sound grasp of analysis, presentations and negotiation techniques.
 Learning and teaching takes place in small class sizes to prepare you to work in management teams, and modules focus on applying theory to real business scenarios.
+You will also have the opportunity to attend occasional field trips during the course.

 A Foundation Year is the perfect way to boost your academic skills, build your confidence and develop your wider subject knowledge so you can succeed at Winchester.
-This course offers an extra year of study at the start (Year 0) which leads onto a full degree programme (Years 1, 2 and 3).
+This course offers an extra year of study at the start (Year 0) which leads onto a full degree programme (Years 1, 2 and 3) where you may choose to spend a year on a paid work placement before your final year.

 What you need to know